 ATS software that is designed for use in Canada can help business owners comply with PIPEDA laws.
 If a vendor is Canada-based, there is a greater likelihood that the vendor is aware of the laws and has taken steps to ensure compliance.

-If you are looking for ATS software to assist with recruitment for your Canadian business, we can help.
+If you are looking for ATS software to assist your Canadian business with recruitment, we can help you find the one with all the features you’re looking for.
 Visit our vendor match page to get started.